coveooss/feign-error-decoder/README.md

 ## Custom `Decoder`
 By default, this project will use the `JacksonDecoder` implementation of Feign `Decoder` interface.
 To change it, simply use setter to set your own `Decoder`.

+## Supported constructor arguments
+The library has a default list of supported argument types for the exception constructors.
+It supports empty and constructors with any number of `String` or `Throwable` in any order.
+To extend supported exception types, just override the method `protected List<Object> getSupportedConstructorArgumentInstances()`.
+Just make sure to return the default types of `String` and `Throwable` if you still want them to be supported.

 # Contributing
 PR are always welcome and please open an issue if you find any bugs or wish to request an additional feature.